Skip to content

 Name Type Required Default Description

-Id int Yes (ById set) The ID of the synchronisation rule to delete.
+Id int Yes (ById set) The ID of the Synchronisation Rule to delete.
 Accepts pipeline input.

-InputObject PSCustomObject Yes (ByInputObject set) A synchronisation rule object from Get-JIMSyncRule.
+InputObject PSCustomObject Yes (ByInputObject set) A Synchronisation Rule object from Get-JIMSyncRule.
 Accepts pipeline input.

 Force switch No $false Suppresses the confirmation prompt

-PassThru switch No $false Returns the deleted synchronisation rule object before removal
+PassThru switch No $false Returns the deleted Synchronisation Rule object before removal

 Output

-With -PassThru, returns the synchronisation rule object that was deleted.
+With -PassThru, returns the Synchronisation Rule object that was deleted.
 Without it, returns nothing.

 ShouldProcess impact level: High.
 Prompts for confirmation unless -Force is specified.